 I. Eight Months:

 Your little one will now start trying to stand up.
-He will also improve his hand-eye coordination during this time.
+He will also improve his hand-eye coordinationiXA complex cognitive ability that unites both visual and motor skills. during this time.
 You can help him better the skill with fewer activities.

 1. Kicking Game: